single-cell-data/SOMA/abstract_specification.md

 > ℹ️ **Note**: on TileDB this is an sparse array with `N` `int64` dimensions of domain `[0, maxInt64)`, and a single attribute.

+### SOMAMultiscaleImage

+`SOMAMultiscaleImage` is `string`-keyed map of "images" that are stored as `SOMADenseNDArray`s.
+The `SOMAMultiscaleImage` is additionally indexed by the maximum shape (largest to smallest).
+The maximum shape of each `SOMADenseNDArray` must be the size of the entire image, but it may contain regions without data (in which case the `fill` value of the `SOMADenseNDArray` will be used).
+Keys in the map are unique and singular (no duplicates, i.e., the `SOMAMultiscaleImage` is _not_ a multi-map).

+The `SOMAMultiscaleImage` must have a fixed image axis order (e.g. channel-height-width) and a fixed number of channels (if there is a channel column).
+Each image within the `SOMAMultiscaleImage` must match these conventions.
+The user may provide names for the columns that correspond to spatial information (e.g. "x" for width and "y" for height).

+#### SOMAMultiscaleImage entry URIs

+A `SOMAMultiscaleImage` refers to its elements by URI.
+Like the `SOMACollection`, its reference to an element by **absolute** URI or **relative** URI.
+See above for a more complete description of **absolute** and **relative** URI behavior.

 ## Composed Types

 Composed types are defined as a composition of foundational types, adding name, type and indexing constraints.
 These types are intended to facilitate data interoperability, ease of use, and _potentially_ enable implementation optimizations by virtue of their typing and structural guarantees.
 The initial composed types are motivated by single-cell biology, but additional types may be added in the future for more diverse use cases.

-### SOMAExperiment and SOMAMeasurement
+### SOMAExperiment, SOMAMeasurement, and SOMAScene

 `SOMAExperiment` is a specialized `SOMACollection`, representing an annotated 2-D matrix of measurements.
 In the single-cell-biology use case, a `SOMAExperiment` can represent multiple modes of measurement across a single collection of cells (also known as a "multimodal dataset").
 Within a `SOMAExperiment`, a set of measurements on a single set of variables (features) is represented as a `SOMAMeasurement`.
+A `SOMAExperiment` may also contain spatially resolved data that is stored in a `SOMAScene`.

-The `SOMAExperiment` and `SOMAMeasurement` types comprise [foundational types](#foundational-types):
+The `SOMAExperiment`, `SOMAMeasurement`, and `SOMAScene` types comprise [foundational types](#foundational-types):

-- `SOMAExperiment`: a well-defined set of annotated observations defined by a `SOMADataFrame`, and one or more "measurement" on those observations.
+- `SOMAExperiment`: a well-defined set of annotated observations defined by a `SOMADataFrame`, one or more "measurement" on those observations, and one of more "scenes" of the observables and measurements.
 - `SOMAMeasurement`: for all observables, a common set of annotated variables (defined by a `SOMADataFrame`) for which values (e.g., measurements, calculations) are stored in `SOMADenseNDArray` and `SOMASparseNDArray`.
+- `SOMAScene`: images and spatially indexed data stored on a fixed coordinate system that relate back to the observables and measurements.

 In other words, every `SOMAMeasurement` has a distinct set of variables (features), and inherits common observables from its parent `SOMAExperiment`.
 The `obs` and `var` dataframes define the axis annotations, and their respective `soma_joinid` values are the indices for all matrixes stored in the `SOMAMeasurement`.
+Each `SOMAScene` stores images and spatial dataframes that join on the `obs` and var` dataframes.

+[comment]: <> (TODO: Replace this image with an updated one.)
 <figure>
     <img src="images/SOMAExperiment.png" alt="SOMAExperiment">
 </figure>

 These types have pre-defined fields, each of which have well-defined naming, typing, dimensionality and indexing constraints.
-Other user-defined data may be added to a `SOMAExperiment` and `SOMAMeasurement`, as both are a specialization of the `SOMACollection`.
+Other user-defined data may be added to a `SOMAExperiment`, `SOMAMeasurement`, or `SOMAScene`, as each is a specialization of the `SOMACollection`.
 Implementations _should_ enforce the constraints on these pre-defined fields.
 Pre-defined fields are distinguished from other user-defined collection elements, where no schema or indexing semantics are presumed or enforced.

 The shape of each axis (`obs` and `var`) are defined by their respective dataframes, and the indexing of matrices is defined by the `soma_joinid` of the respective axis dataframe.